moseskarunia/cornerstone/README.md

 ## 1. Provides reusable skeleton to help set up clean architecture.

 The first time I learned clean architecture and applied it to a real-world project, I felt increased confidence in my app maintainability.
-And the reality is true.
-Updating things is a pleasant experience.
+Refactor and feature additions are pleasant experience.
 But it's a pain to set up initially.
 That's why I create cornerstone.
 It's a library to help me set up clean architecture in a consistent and less-repetitive way.
-I hope you can also finds it helpful too.
+I hope you can also find it helpful too.

 ## 2. Provides reusable way to implement common use cases.